Giuseppe Vasi opened his Book on the Palaces of Rome with a special, not numbered plate

 (left) Museo Nazionale Romano: mosaic depicting a charioteer found in a villa along Via Cassia,

-in the environs of Rome (early IIIrd century AD); (right) Archaeological Museum of Merida (Spain): mosaic depicting a winning charioteer on his chariot (IVth century AD)
+in the environs of Rome (early IIIrd century AD); (right) Archaeological Museum of Merida (Spain): mosaic depicting a winning charioteer on his chariot (IVth century AD) (see other mosaics depicting chariots)

 The charioteers wore a coloured costume to be more easily identifiable by the public.
 Eventually in the IVth century these colours acquired a political meaning; the blue charioteers were supported by the upper classes whereas the fans of the